vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/intelligent-search-reports.md

 You should also consider that:

-- This guide uses the Next.js starter.
+- This guide is based on the Next.js starter.
+Still, it is applicable to Gatsby stores as they should require a fairly similar process.
 - Intelligent Search reports only consider full-text searches.
 - Reports might not immediately fill up after all the steps are done.